FIPS compliance

 Red Hat provide free licenses to developers, and permit the CD image to be downloaded from the Red Hat developer’s portal.
 Registration is required.

 After the virtual machine is set up, you can follow the GDK installation instructions, including the advanced instructions for RHEL.
-Note that asdf is not used for dependency management because it’s essential to use the RedHat-provided Go compiler and other system dependencies.
+The asdf tool is not used for dependency management because it’s essential to use the RedHat-provided Go compiler and other system dependencies.

 Enable FIPS mode